 “Ted,” I said, “and you?”

-We began hiking together and within five minutes of chatting we connected that his best friend was the department chair of the English Department I studied under at Saint Michael’s College.
+We began hiking together and within five minutes of chatting we connected that his best friend was Nat Lewis, my English Department chair at Saint Michael’s College.
 St. Michael’s is in Vermont, Jeff was from Minnesota and it was a remarkable connection to make on the side of a California peak at 4:30 in the morning.

 Jeff had just retired, and today was his fiftieth birthday.
 He’d been on the road hiking and exploring for the past month and had a few weeks left on his victory lap.
 We talked about hikes he’d done in Vermont, funny stories about Nat.
 I talked about what brought me to California, cycling, climbing and so forth.
 Alone, in the dark, he was a great companion.
 He was a strong guy too and we challenged each other up the chute to Trail Crest as the sun began to rise.
 I admired his excitement to bang around the west by himself, ticking off goals he’d waited years to achieve.
 We reached the top of the chute and took a short break at Trail Crest.